Health and Travel Alerts Learn More Left arrow

 Mt.
 Fuji, Shimizu

-Discover the best hikes in Japan, from mountainous treks and forest walks to jaunts through canyons, mangroves, wetlands, river valleys, and more, on a luxury cruise.
+Discover the best hikes in Japan, from mountainous treks and forest walks to jaunts through canyons, mangroves, wetlands, river valleys, and more, on a cruise.
 Browse our cruises around Japan to book your next adventure-filled getaway.

 Free Vacation Planning Services